 Roomsync is the official CSU roommate matching app and is available from mid-March until July of each year.
 The app allows you to match and chat with other admitted students in the same hall or Residential Learning Community who are also looking for a roommate.
 An invitation to join Roomsync will be sent to you a few days after you receive your housing assignment.

 Want to find a roommate on your own?
 Some future Rams meet their roommates simply by making connections, online or face-to-face.
 Meet classmates at an admitted student event, on social media platforms, or by using the Schools App to help you make connections before your first day.
 Keep in mind that although Schools App is a great place to meet classmates, it is not an official roommate-finding tool.
 In order to request an individual as a roommate, you must do so within your CSU housing application or in RoomSync.

 Communication is key

-Setting clear ground rules from the start can help make your time in the residence halls a great experience.
+Setting clear ground rules and preparing for change can help make your time in the residence halls a great experience.